Gallja/cache_template_attacks/README.md

 That's it, now it's up to you to find out which of your software leaks data and how it could be exploited.
 I hope it helps you closing these leaks.

+### Output interpretation
+The interpretation of the output files is straightforward: the *profiling* phase yields the correct 64 offset range we are interested in, and the *exploitation* phase shows the cycle counts in the columns that allow us to infer the 4 Most-Significant Bits of each key byte.

+T-tables work such that an entry corresponds to $T[K_i \oplus P_i]$ (where $K_i$ is a single key byte and $P_i$ is a single plaintext byte).
+Knowing only the table index and the plaintext byte makes it possible to deduce the desired information about a secret key.

+Using the example above, for the first key byte we know that `0x16e540` corresponds to index $0$ of the used T-table (offset deduced during profiling), while the highest cycle count ($2100$) from the exploitation output appears in column 6.
+Since the plaintext byte increases by 16 for each column (starting from $0$), the plaintext byte at column $6$ is $16 \cdot 5 = 80_{10} = 0x50$.
+Because we are only interested in the upper 4 bits, we consider only $0x5$.

+Now, given the **_XOR_** operation in this AES implementation, we can easily deduce that $0x0 \oplus 0x5 = 0x5$, which corresponds to the upper 4 bits of the real key used in this test.

+The same principle can be applied to all identified T-table entries, up to 64.